remaerd/Keys/README.md

 ### Encrypting data between devices / servers

 When you need to encrypt data between devices, 'AsymmetricKeys' is the only option.
 Imagine there're two keys for one safe.
-You open the safe with a key and put golds into it.
-And you give a different key to someone you trust, so he can open the safe with a different key, but he can't put golds into your safe.
+You open a safe with a key and put gold into it.
+And you give a different key to someone you trust, then he can open the safe with a different key, but he can't put gold into your safe.

 #### Creating `AsymmetricKeys` object